-To get care from a religious non-medical health care institution, you must sign a legal document that is "non-excepted." □ "Non-excepted" medical care or treatment is any medical care or treatment that is voluntary and not required by any federal, state, or local law. □ "Excepted" medical treatment is medical care or treatment that you get that is not voluntary of is required under federal, state, or local law.
-To be covered by our plan, the care you get from a religious non-medical health care institution must meet the following conditions: ☐The facility providing the care must be certified by Medicare. □Our plan's coverage of services you receive is limited to non-religious aspects of care. ☐ If you get services from this institution that are provided to you in a facility, the following conditions apply: You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. and - you must get approval in advance from our plan before you are admitted to the facili or your stay will not be covered.
+To get care from a religious non-medical health care institution, you must sign a legal document that says you are conscientiously opposed to getting medical treatment that is "non-excepted."

+- "Non-excepted" medical care or treatment is any medical care or treatment that is voluntary and not required by any federal, state, or local law. - "Excepted" medical treatment is medical care or treatment that you get that is not voluntary or is required under federal, state, or local law.

+To be covered by our plan, the care you get from a religious non-medical health care institution must meet the following conditions:

+- ☐ The facility providing the care must be certified by Medicare. - □Our plan's coverage of services you receive is limited to non-religious aspects of care. - □ If you get services from this institution that are provided to you in a facility, the following conditions apply: - ☐ You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - and you must get approval in advance from our plan before you are admitted to the facility or your stay will not be covered.